anastas/gr-cdma/README.md

 > sudo ldconfig

-3) compile hierarchical blocks and play with built in app
+3) compile hierarchical blocks and play with built in apps
 > cd gr-cdma/apps

 > gnuradio-companion &

 In the gnuradio-companion environment

--- Load the hier blocks  (compile one at a time and reload each time)
+-- For each of the blocks listed below, open them into gnuradio-companion and compile each one (using the button in GRC that looks like a sphere and a pyramid with an arrow between them) and then reload each time (using the button that looks like a circular arrow)

 "amp_var_est_hier.grc",